eclipse/xtext/xtext-website/documentation/201_sevenlang_introduction.md

 ## Common Requirements {#common-requirements}

 To run any of the examples, you will need [Eclipse 3.6 or better](http://www.eclipse.org/downloads/) for your platform.
-In addition, you have to install [Xtend](http://www.eclipse.org/xtend/download.html) and of course [Xtext 2.7](http://www.eclipse.org/Xtext/download.html).
+In addition, you have to install [Xtend](http://www.eclipse.org/xtend/download.html) and of course [Xtext 2.7 or latter](http://www.eclipse.org/Xtext/download.html).

 If you prefer a simple all-inclusive installation, consider downloading the latest [Xtext distribution](http://www.eclipse.org/Xtext/download.html).